How Much Does a Website Really Cost in 2022?

 1. Content production

 Producing written content is something that you can do yourself to keep costs down.
 However, it can be worth getting a freelancer or agency to help.
-Expect to pay between £30 and £100 per hour for web copywriting.
+Expect to pay between £10 and £50 per hour for content generation.

 2. Imagery